Eddie Williams (American football)

-Eddie Williams (born August 22, 1987) is an American former professional football fullback.
-He was selected by the Washington Redskins in the seventh round of the 2009 NFL draft.
-He played college football at University of Idaho.
+Eddie James Williams (born August 22, 1987) is an American former professional football player who was a fullback in the National Football League (NFL).
+He played college football for the Idaho Vandals, and was selected by the Washington Redskins in the seventh round of the 2009 NFL draft.
 He was also a member of the Chicago Bears, Cleveland Browns, and Seattle Seahawks.

 College career

 Williams was a first-team All-WAC selection in 2008, and a SI.com honorable mention All-American.
-Williams is Idaho's 1-A all-time Tight-ends single-season receptions leader with 54.
+Williams is Idaho's 1-A all-time tight ends single-season receptions leader with 54.
 He also attended the NFL Scouting Combine in February 2009.

 Professional career

 Washington Redskins

 Williams was selected by the Washington Redskins in the seventh round of the 2009 NFL draft with the 221st overall pick.
 He was waived by the Redskins on September 5, 2009.
 He was then signed to the practice squad.
 Williams was activated to the Redskins' 53-man roster on November 2.

 After the 2009 season, Williams was released by the team on March 4, 2010.